large_hero

 general_content

 If you decide to have nipple reconstruction, this can be an extra step that happens after the main breast reconstruction surgery is finished.
+Learn more in Nipple reconstruction.

-Many women worry that reconstruction can make it difficult to diagnose potential future breast cancers.
-Know that research shows that reconstruction does not make it harder to find a new breast cancer.
 If you had a mastectomy, you may not be offered screening mammograms if there isn’t enough breast tissue to effectively perform one.
-But you’ll still get physical breast exams, and if an area of concern is found, a diagnostic mammogram will be done.
+But you’ll still get physical breast exams, and if an area of concern is found, you and your doctor will talk about the next steps, such as imaging tests.

 general_content